Google Pixel 4 & Pixel 4 XL hands-on

 Like previous Google devices, the Pixel 4 has Titan M chip for enhanced security on sensitive information.

 Top-notch camera quality has always been a highlight on the Pixel series, and the Pixel 4 is no different.
 Unlike the single-lens setup Google has stuck with for past models, the Pixel 4’s square camera bump features a dual-camera setup with standard and telephoto lenses.
-There’s also a new ‘hyperspectral sensor’.
+There’s also a new ‘hyperspectral sensor’ which is said to capture extra data for image processing.

 Of course, Pixel’s photographic prowess is based on Google’s camera software, and at the center of it is machine learning.
 Live HDR+ offers a real-time look at HDR photos, resulting in improved performance in shadows and highlights, along with reduced noise.
 Machine learning also kicks in for white balance, so Pixel 4 can automatically correct color casts.